-Web entry by sponsor: The Airport Capital Improvement Program (ACIP) is built each year based upon projects submitted by sponsors via the Aeronautics’ ACIP website.
-Each year, usually in September, after the Annual Planning Meetings have been conducted with Aeronautics, sponsors, and the FAA, notice is sent to the sponsors with the date that they may begin to submit their projects.
+B. Web entry by sponsor: The ACIP is built each year based upon projects submitted by sponsors via the Aeronautics’ ACIP website.
+Each year, usually in August, after the Annual Planning Meetings have been conducted with Aeronautics, sponsors, and the FAA, notice is sent to the sponsors with the date that they may begin to submit their projects.
 The notice also includes their new login ID and password.
 The login screen is shown below.